nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

    **Problem**: File is corrupted and not in JSON format.

-   **Expected**: The error is handled by program.
+   **Expected**: The error is handled by a program.
 The commandline interface with welcome message will be shown.

 2. **Test case**: Remove one of the commas (`,`) from the file if connoisseur.json is not empty.